cloudmesh-community/book/chapters/prg/python/fingerprint/fingerprint.md

 import sys
 ```

-We\'ll be randomly dividing the entire dataset, based on user input,
+we will be randomly dividing the entire dataset, based on user input,
 into the probe and gallery stets

 ```python
 import random
 ```

-We\'ll need to call out to the NBIS software.
-We\'ll also be using
+we will need to call out to the NBIS software. we will also be using
 multiple processes to take advantage of all the cores on our machine

 ```python